roman-svetkin/store-sales-predictor/README.md

 ## Developer Notes

 - Adjust the path to the model file as needed.
-- Customize categorical and numerical features based on your model's training.
+- Customise categorical and numerical features based on your model's training.
-- The app's functionality can be extended or modified according to specific requirements.

-### Quick Start
+## Quick Start on Local

-Clone this repository, install the dependencies, and run the Streamlit app using `streamlit run app.py --server.enableXsrfProtection=false --server.port=7860`.
+Clone the app's repository, install the dependencies (Python 3.11.7), and run the Streamlit app using `streamlit run app.py --server.enableXsrfProtection=false --server.port=7860`.

 ---